MiloshBo/NLP/README.md

-# ngram are strings of words, for example 2-gram contains two words in a row
+# n-grams are strings of words, for example 2-gram contains two words in a row

 sources: